Riskified/dynamic-environment/e2e-testing/kuttl/modify-valid-httproutes/Readme.md

 This test verifies that when updating *VirtualService* we do not modify routes that are pointing to different service then hours (you can see the comments in the `01-assert.yaml` file).
-It then verifies that removing the *DynamicEnv* the virtual service return to its original state.
+It then verifies that removing the *DynamicEnv* the virtual service returns to its original state.

 ### Notes